DiegoGuz10/DiegoGuz10.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am a 3rd year Informatics student at the University of California, Irvine (UCI) specializing in Human-Computer Interaction (HCI).
 I am also an undergraduate researcher.
-Some of my research intereats include
+Some of my research interests include

 1.
 Infomartion Retrieval and Visualization

 2.